deepika-sivakumar/ML-trading-agent/README.md

-# Predicting stock prices using Machine Learning vs Manual Strategy:
+# A Machine Learning Trading Agent:

-**Description:** Implemented a Bag Learner with an ensemble of Random Forest Learners to predict stock prices as a classification problem whether to sell or buy the stocks from previous data using technical indicators.
+### Problem Description:
+To implement a trading agent using an ensemble(Bootstrapping) of Random Forest Learners that would learn a strategy using past stock price data and generate stock orders for each day and give a visualization of the growth of the Portfolio with those predictions.

+### Dataset:
-<br/>**Dataset:** Stock prices of various symbols from years 2000 – 2012 from the "UCI machine Learning Repository".
+Stock prices of various symbols from years 2000 – 2012 from the "UCI machine Learning Repository".

+### Solving the problem:
+* Framed the trading problem as a **Classification Problem** whether to classify the stock symbol as to BUY/SELL/DO_NOTHING for each particular day.
+* After assessing various supervised learning methods, I chose to use Random Forest trees with Bootstrapping for this problem.
+* **Feature Selection:** Chose the technical indicators Simple moving average(SMA), Bollinger Band Percentage(BBP) and momentum as the features.
+* Spilt data for training and testing, handle missing values and discretization of data.
+* Train and test the model
+* Evaluate the model and generate data visualization of results.

+### Evaluation & Results:
-<br/>**Experiments & Results:** The machine learner yielded about more than a 100% increase in returns compared to the manual strategy.
+* **Machine meets Manual Strategy:** I devised an interesting experiment to evaluate my ML model.
+I created a manual strategy to decide to buy/sell a stock based on researched technical indicator thresholds.
+The machine learner yielded about more than a **100% increase** in the **portfolio value** compared to the manual strategy.
+* I evaluated my model against a **Benchmark** - Starting with same amount of cash, investing on that particular stock symbol on the first day and hold that position.
+The meachin learner yielded a whopping **140% increase** in the portfolio value compared to the benchmark.